cloudflare/cloudflare-docs/content/reference-architecture/architectures/load-balancing.md

 Those who read this reference architecture will learn:
 * How Cloudflare Load Balancing can address both local traffic management and global traffic management use cases.
-* How Cloudflare’s global network enhances the functionality of Cloudflare Load Balancing.
+* How Cloudflare's global network enhances the functionality of Cloudflare Load Balancing.
 * The capabilities of Cloudflare Load Balancers, and how they apply to various use cases.
 * The structure of Cloudflare Load Balancers and their various configurations.